 To ensure a quick and smooth process for reimbursing your medical bills in such a situation, we kindly ask you to read our tips and frequently asked questions on this page.
 The more you work with us, the faster we can assist you.

 Thank you for your cooperation!

-- Once we have obtained all necessary information we will assess your claim and inform you in writing.
+- Once we have received all the necessary information and documents, we will assess the eligibility of the invoices, and we will inform you in writing about the reimbursement decision.

 Outpatient and Inpatient Treatment

 What should you do in case of dental treatments?

 Dental invoices must always include details of the treated tooth, the specific procedures performed, and a breakdown of costs included in the invoice amount.
 Our policies cover composite fillings.
 Depending on the policy, annual check-ups are covered, but preventive treatments such as tartar removal and teeth cleaning are not covered.

 If you want to make sure your dental treatment costs are covered, ask your dentist to create a treatment plan that lists all the expected expenses.
 We will review this plan and give you written confirmation of how much we will pay.
 Just remember to check your specific policy for details on dental prosthetics, waiting periods, and maximum reimbursements.